Aaron Gordon NBA Playoffs Player Props: Nuggets vs. Suns

 Aaron Gordon Insights vs. the Suns

-- The Suns give up 111.6 points per game, sixth-ranked in the NBA.
+- Defensively, the Suns are sixth in the league, allowing 111.6 points per contest.

-- On the glass, the Suns are 11th in the league, conceding 42.9 rebounds per game.
+- Allowing 42.9 rebounds per game, the Suns are the 11th-ranked squad in the league.

-- The Suns concede 23.4 assists per game, third-ranked in the NBA.
+- Allowing 23.4 assists per game, the Suns are the third-ranked team in the league.

-- In terms of 3-pointers, the Suns have allowed 11.4 makes per contest, third in the NBA.
+- Conceding 11.4 made 3-pointers per contest, the Suns are the third-ranked team in the NBA.

 Aaron Gordon vs. the Suns